Commerce Casino

-Commerce Casino is a cardroom located in the Los Angeles suburb of Commerce.
+Commerce Casino, officially the Commerce Casino & Hotel is a cardroom located in the Los Angeles suburb of Commerce.
 With over 240 tables on site, Commerce Casino is the largest cardroom in the world.
 Established in 1983, the casino accounted for 38% of Commerce's tax revenues for the 2006-2007 fiscal year.
 As of 2016, the casino was providing $22 million a year in licensing fees to the city.

-In addition to the main cardroom, the Commerce Casino complex includes a full-service 200-room Crowne Plaza Hotel, which houses dining establishments, a day spa,a beauty salon, pool and sundeck, banquet rooms, shops, and entertainment.
-The Commerce is also home to several restaurants and host to live boxing, MMA and Professional Wrestling events.
+In addition to the main cardroom, the Commerce Casino complex includes a full-service 200-room Crowne Plaza Hotel, which houses dining establishments, a day spa, a beauty salon, pool and sundeck, banquet rooms, shops, and entertainment.
+The Commerce is also home to several restaurants and host to live boxing, mixed martial arts and professional wrestling events.
 Commerce Casino opened a Playboy-themed gaming lounge in 2014.

+Notable Events

+The venue has hosted many professional wrestling events in its history.
+In 2021, the casino hosted the United Wrestling Network's Red Carpet Rumble pay-per-view event.

 Poker

 The Commerce Casino offers a wide variety of limit, pot limit and no limit poker games, including: